 5. Working and studying from home.
 To reduce the heavy effect on the country’s economy, people weren’t just sitting at home, they worked from home.
 At this time also, China plunged into online learning which became a compulsory alternative to continue education during the pandemic.
 The online-based classes presents the universities in China the flexibility necessary to contain the virus spread and maintain an uninterrupted academic semester.

 6. Strict implementation of wearing face masks.
-Even though it became scarce and very expensive, there was strict enforcement that every one who necessarily needs to step out of his or her home must wear a face mask.
+Even though it became scarce and very expensive, there was strict enforcement that everyone who necessarily needs to step out of his or her home must wear a face mask.
 There were cases where individuals were arrested for walking the streets for not wearing masks.
 There were cases when individuals who are not wearing the masks or wearing them rightly were called out using monitoring drones or by traffic directors.
-This was a good way of impressing the importance that all residents in China takes responsibility for themselves.
+This was a good way of impressing the importance that all residents in China take responsibility for themselves.

 The schools are not left out either.
 International students’ movements were highly restricted to going out to make purchases once a week.
-Several schools employed helps to assist in making the purchases for their students.
+Several schools employed help to assist in making the purchases for their students.
 There were regular notices from the schools to the students to keep them abreast of relevant information.
 Students who traveled out of the school areas or outside the country were ordered to remain at the place where they went to or seek approved permission, to ensure pre-arrangements for their quarantine, before returning.
-In most cases, they were not permitted to return and non-compliants were severely punished.
+In most cases, they were not permitted to return and non-compliance were severely punished.